naokishibuya/qmlir/README.md

 # Quantum MLIR Dialect

-A standalone quantum computing dialect for MLIR with gate cancellation optimization.
+A quantum computing dialect experiment for MLIR with gate cancellation optimization.

 ## Features